wdneff2/thebestWAY/StatusReport.md

   - Status: 🟡 In Progress
   - Updates: We narrowed our integration plan to two primary data sources: the World Bank World Development Indicators (WDI) dataset and selected OECD health indicators.
 Our goal is to combine the economic and public health data for EU countries using unique identifiers found in both datasets.
 This means that both datasets have the same variable that we can use to match rows.
   - For this merge, we are planning to use the country name as the main key and the year as the secondary key.
 This way, everything lines up over time.
   - From the World Bank, we are planning to use GDP per capita and government health expenditure.
 From the OECD, we are planning to use things like health spending and doctors per capita.
-If possible, we might also include variables like life expectancy or infant mortality, depending on how complete the data is across both sources.
+We may also include variables like life expectancy or infant mortality; it just depends on how complete the data is across both sources.
+  - We are only analyzing EU countries and focusing on the most recent 10 years where both datasets overlap to keep things consistent.
+We acknowledge that variable names and formats might vary slightly between the two datasets.
+So, we will have to clean and standardize before merging.
+For example, we need to make sure country names match, rename columns where needed, and make sure year formats are consistent.
+  - For our data cleaning, we are using OpenRefine.
+We found it really helpful during lab for finding inconsistencies, such as the ones we will look for in country names, formatting issues, and duplicates.
+After that, we will export our data as a clean CSV and use it to conduct our further analysis and visualizations.
   - References: OpenRefine workflow | World Bank WDI | OECD indicators

 - **Task 2: [Task Name]**